petersatsuse/azure-compute-docs/articles/virtual-machines/disk-encryption-overview.md

 ms.service: azure-virtual-machines
 ms.subservice: security
 ms.custom: references_regions
-#Customer intent: The goal of this article is to give a high level overview of the different types of encryption available to managed disks.
 # Customer intent: As a security administrator, I want to understand the different encryption options for managed disks, so that I can implement the most appropriate security measures for protecting data in Azure virtual machines.
 ---